evronylab/NanoSeqTools/README.md

 * ignore.strand: TRUE or FALSE (default).
 Whether to ignore strand information in regions.list.

 * tabix_bin: Full path of tabix binary

+* tabix_threads Number of threads for tabix.
+Default = 1.

 #### Outputs
 * sample_names: A vector of all sample IDs that were loaded